jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 ![](images/3.%20Automatic%20Containment.016.png)

-Then you need to assign a command definition to it, to determine which command you are going to call, unless you might be defining the procedure right then and there, right inside the call.
+Then you need to assign a command definition to it, to determine which command you are going to call, unless you might be defining the command right then and there, right inside the call.
 You can assign a command definition in two ways:

 - You point the call to an imaginary command reference somewhere or
 - you point the call to an imaginary command definition inside an object.